Network Security Monitoring

 Businesses should conduct a risk audit and a gap analysis to understand what regulations they need to be in compliance with and what network vulnerabilities they currently have as a result of not meeting these compliance standards.

-In addition to this, the importance of ensuring these risks are reduced are exacerbated by the fact the compliance regulations legally mandate that businesses are following proper standards.
+In addition to this, the importance of minimizing cyber risk is exacerbated by the fact that compliance regulations legally mandate data privacy protocols and standards.